-The Galaxy S10 and S10 Plus add a third camera to the back, a 12-MP, f/2.4 lens that enables 2x optical zoom.
+The Galaxy S10 and S10 Plus add a third camera to the back, a 12-MP, ƒ/2.4 lens that enables 2x optical zoom.
 (The S10e has to make do with digital zoom.)
 Then the S10 5G goes a step further, with a total of four lenses on the rear, thanks to the addition of a time-of-flight sensor for advanced spatial recognition.

 On the front, the S10e, S10, S10 Plus and S10 5G all share the same 10-MP, ƒ/1.9 lens for selfies, but only the Galaxy S10 Plus plus packs a secondary depth sensor up front, which enables bokeh in selfies and the ability to colorize a subject while keeping the background black and white.
 The S10 5G also has a secondary front-facing sensor, but it's another time-of-flight camera, rather than a conventional one as in the S10 Plus.

-Qualcomm's Snapdragon 855 processor powers all four of Samsung's new flagships in the U.S, while Samsung's own Exynos 9820 will be the CPU elsewhere.
-Samsung says that built-in AI will predict and prepare for app launches, which should speed up performance, while improved support for the Unity graphics engine should boost gaming performance over previous Galaxy S generations.
+Qualcomm's Snapdragon 855 processor powers all four of Samsung's S10 flagships in the U.S, while Samsung's own Exynos 9820 is the CPU elsewhere.
+Samsung says the 855's built-in AI helps predict and prepare for app launches, which should speed up performance, while improved support for the Unity graphics engine boosts gaming performance over previous Galaxy S generations.

 Based on our Galaxy S10 benchmark testing, this phone does indeed live up to the hype.
-It scored 10,732 on Geekbench 4, which is the highest score we've ever seen from an Android phone at the time of the S10's release.
+It scored 10,732 on Geekbench 4, which was the highest score we had ever seen from an Android phone at the time of the S10's release.
 The iPhone XS is a bit faster in this test, but the S10 Plus pulled ahead on the 3DMark graphics test.
 You'll obviously see better performance from Samsung's newer Galaxy S phones, but the S10 range is still plenty fast enough to consider purchasing today.